 Uniform 300 is a photographic project coinciding with San Antonio’s Tricentennial Celebration in 2018.
-In Uniform 300, photographer Rahm Carrington and curator/producer Alice Carrington Foultz will collaborate to depict the diversity of San Antonians following the 6 pillars of the Tricentennial: Religion, Military, History & Education, Arts & Culture, World Heritage and Community Service.
-The Project will ultimately feature 300 portraits of San Antonio citizens representing all neighborhoods, passions, jobs and walks of life.
+In Uniform 300, photographer Rahm Carrington and curator/producer Alice Carrington Foultz collaborated to depict the diversity of San Antonians following the 6 pillars of the Tricentennial: Religion, Military, History & Education, Arts & Culture, World Heritage and Community Service.
+The project features portraits of San Antonio citizens representing all neighborhoods, passions, jobs and walks of life.

 In Uniform 300, Rahm and Alice explore the idea of a personal uniform.
-In some cases, this may be a Padre, Soldier or Charro wearing a prescribed uniform.
-In other cases we may photograph a Spurs super-fan, or a bakery owner, whereby their uniform is the clothes they wear and the image they portray.
-Furthermore, there is uniformity in the format of each one of these portraits, so that when the 300 photographs are gathered together, there is a distinct diversity in each of the subjects, but a uniformity in the collection and depiction.
+In some cases, this may be a Catholic Brother, Soldier or Escaramuza wearing a prescribed uniform.
+In other cases we may photograph a Spurs super-fan, or a restaurant owner, whereby their uniform is the clothes they wear and the image they portray.
+Furthermore, there is uniformity in the format of each one of these portraits, so that when the collection of photographs are gathered together, there is a distinct diversity in each of the subjects, but a uniformity in the collection and depiction.

-Throughout the next year we will capture these portraits from a studio in downtown San Antonio.
-These portraits will be shot on medium format 120 mm film.
-We will use a combination of word-of-mouth, social media, call to public and traditional advertising (Express News for ex.) to reach the San Antonio public.
-Our studio has a large map of the city of San Antonio, and upon the completion of each portrait we ask our subject to place a pin in the map that represents where they live.
+In 2017 & 2018, Rahm and Alice captured these portraits from a studio in downtown San Antonio.
+These portraits were shot on medium format 120 film.
+We used a combination of word-of-mouth, social media, call to public and traditional media to reach the San Antonio public.
+Our studio has a large map of the city of San Antonio, and upon the completion of each portrait we asked our subject to place a pin in the map that represents where they live.
 In doing so, we see our representation of the city grow, thus leaving no neighborhood underrepresented.
-By the end of the project, the map itself will become an integral part of the show.
+The map itself is now an integral part of the show.

 Alice Carrington Foultz has over thirty years experience in the art world.
 Having served on local, state and national art boards, including the Texas Commission for the Arts, The President’s Committee for the Arts and Humanities, The Public Art Board of San Antonio and the White House Historical Association.
 Alice’s range of work has included curatorial work, art education, a radio talk show […]